 Tools to conduct market research include surveys, questionnaires, focus groups, interviews, public records, commercial records and any internal data.

 2. Write a business plan

-The business plan serves as a road map for your business development.
-It’s a guide on how to start, structure, manage and grow your business.
-The business plan is also the tool that can help you get funding, investors, or even a new business partner.
+The business plan serves as a roadmap for your business development.
+It’s your personalized guide on how to start a small business, including its structure, management and growth.
+The business plan is also the tool that can help you get funding, investors or even a new business partner.